 As a financial institution, the Issuer Group is subject to extensive regulation, which materially affects its businesses.
 The statutes, regulations and policies to which the Issuer Group is subject may be changed at any time.
 In addition, the interpretation and the application by regulators of the laws and regulations to which the Issuer Group is subject may also change from time to time.
 Extensive legislation and implementing regulation affecting the financial services industry has recently been adopted in regions that directly or indirectly affect the Issuer Group's business, including the Kingdom of Norway, Spain, the EU and other jurisdictions, and further regulations are in the process of being implemented.
 The manner in which those laws and related regulations are applied to the operations of financial institutions is still evolving.
-Moreover, to the extent these recently adopted regulations are implemented inconsistently in the various jurisdictions in which the Issuer Group operates, the Issuer Group may face higher compliance costs.
+Moreover, to the extent these regulations are implemented inconsistently in the various jurisdictions in which the Issuer

+Group operates, the Issuer Group may face higher compliance costs.
 Any legislative or regulatory actions and any required changes to the business operations of the Issuer Group resulting from such legislation and regulations, as well as any deficiencies in the Issuer Group's compliance with such legislation and regulation, could result in significant loss of revenue, limit the ability of the Issuer Group to pursue business opportunities in which it might otherwise consider engaging and provide certain products and services, affect the value of assets that it holds, require the Issuer Group to increase its prices and therefore reduce demand for its products, impose additional compliance and other costs on the Issuer Group or otherwise adversely affect its businesses.
-In particular, legislative or regulatory actions resulting in enhanced prudential standards, in particular with respect to capital and liquidity, could impose a significant regulatory burden on the Issuer.
-Future liquidity standards could require the Issuer to maintain a greater proportion of its assets in highly-liquid but lower-yielding financial Notes, which would negatively affect its net interest margin.
+In particular, legislative or regulatory actions resulting in enhanced prudential standards, in particular with respect to capital and liquidity, could impose a significant regulatory burden on the Issuer or on the Issuer's subsidiaries, and could limit the Issuer's subsidiaries ability to distribute capital and liquidity to the Issuer, thereby negatively impacting the Issuer.
+Future liquidity standards could require the Issuer to maintain a greater proportion of its assets in highly-liquid but loweryielding financial Notes, which would negatively affect its net interest margin.
 Moreover, the regulatory authorities, as part of their supervisory function, periodically review the Issuer's allowance for loan losses.
 Such regulators may require the Issuer to increase its allowance for loan losses or to recognise further losses.
 Any such additional provisions for loan losses, as required by these regulatory agencies, whose views may differ from those of the Issuer's management, could have an adverse effect on the Issuer's earnings and financial condition.
 Accordingly, there can be no assurance that future changes in regulations or in their interpretation or application will not adversely affect the Issuer Group.